Skip to Content

 At the start of your menstrual cycle, estrogen, which is produced by the follicular cell of the ovaries, will continue to rise.

-2. Pain and nauseafertilization symptoms abdominal pain
+2. Pain and nausea

 Having ovulation means your ovaries are working normally and releasing an egg into the fallopian tube.